Degree apprenticeship nursing student smiling to camera in a mock-ward

 This apprenticeship helps employers grow their workforce by training your team to become qualified Mental Health Nurses.

 It’s ideal for staff already in a health or care setting who want to develop professionally, bring leadership and clinical skills into your organisation, and deliver high-quality, person-centred mental health care.
-This includes those with a Level 5 qualification relevant to nursing and aspire to become a registered nurse specialising in paediatric care.
+This includes those with a Level 5 qualification relevant to nursing and aspire to become a registered nurse specialising in mental health care.

 Profile photo of Halimah, a Nurse Associate Apprentice Graduate